QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 there is no difference to the procedure above.

-We'll apply it with an initial guess that will turn out not to be perfect, as we'll soon see
+We'll apply it with an initial guess that will turn out not to be perfect, as we'll soon see.

 .. code-block:: python3